 Windows 10 is the best operating system compared to previous windows 8 and 7.
-Microsoft push updates Regularly with new features to fix new issues like system compatibility, any feature not working properly on the specific computer etc. But Some Times Due To some Hardware or OS problem Windows users may face problems like Windows 10 freezes after login, Windows 10 freezes randomly Restarts Automatically or take a long time to shut down.
-Also, users Reported While working windows get hanged and suddenly shows Blue Screen Error, computer restarts or reboots without warning automatically or goes into a reboot loop.
+And Microsoft regularly pushes windows updates to fix new issues like system compatibility, any feature not working properly on the specific computer etc. But Some Times Due To some Hardware or OS problems Windows users may face problems like Windows 10 freezing after login, randomly Restart or taking a long time to shut down.
+Also, users Reported While working windows get hanged and suddenly show Blue Screen Error, the computer restarts or reboots without warning automatically or goes into a reboot loop.

-If you are also struggling from this problem, here some effective solutions you may apply.
+If you are also struggling with this problem, here are some effective solutions you may apply.
 Before Move To Troubleshooting Steps first, identify the Issue.

-If any Hardware Device gets damaged, or not working properly then you may face that your system getting overheats and restart continuously.
+If any Hardware Device gets damaged, or not working properly then you may face your system getting overheating and restarting continuously.

 If you recently updated your installed device drivers and then after this Auto System Restart started then there may be a Driver compatibility issue.

-If this problem started after install Recent windows updates then maybe updates not installed properly or any installed update bug not compatible with your windows system.
+If this problem started after installing Recent windows updates then maybe updates not installed properly or any installed update bug is not compatible with your windows system.

-If you getting blue screen Error and system restarts continuously then first identify when this error started after installing the recent update, after installing new hardware, after install new device driver etc.
+If you getting a blue screen Error and the system restarts continuously then first identify when this error started after installing the recent update, after installing new hardware, after installing new device driver etc.

 Windows 10 freezes randomly

-Start windows clean boot state, this will help determine if any third party service confliction causing the problem.
+Start windows clean boot state, this will help determine if any third-party service conflict causing the problem.

-Run third party system optimizer like Ccleaner to clear junk, cache, temp files and fix broken registry errors.
+Run third-party system optimizer like Ccleaner to clean junk, cache, and temp files and fix broken registry errors.
 That most probably optimize your system performance and temporary glitch if there any.

 Uncheck Automatically system Restart from Startup and Recovery

-- If you are using windows 10 simply Right click on Start menu and select system.
+- If you are using windows 10 simply Right-click on the Start menu and select the system.

 - This will open system properties windows here click on Advanced System Settings.